 Position title: UW-Madison Ombud

-Bruno Browning retired in 2019, thirty years after beginning a job in microcomputer support at L&S Learning Support Services (LSS).
-During those thirty years he did a variety of work, almost all of it related to information technology, and that primarily in the realm of instructional technology.
-In 2007 he became the Director of LSS and a few years later became L&S’s first Chief Information Officer, a position he held until his retirement.
+Bruno Browning retired in 2019, 30 years after beginning a job in microcomputer support at L&S Learning Support Services (LSS).
+During those 30 years he did a variety of work, almost all of it related to information technology, and that primarily in the realm of instructional technology.
+In 2007 he became the director of LSS, and a few years later became L&S’s first chief information officer, a position he held until his retirement.

 Bruno was also quite active in academic staff governance.
 He was a long-time member of the Academic Staff Assembly, worked on many academic staff initiatives, served on various committees, and was twice elected to the Academic Staff Executive Committee.

-In retirement Bruno has devoted himself to dealing with his thirty-odd-year backlog of household projects, technology tinkering, traveling, and afternoon naps.
-He reports that he is making good progress but still has a long way to go before getting caught up.
+In retirement Bruno has devoted himself to dealing with his 30-odd-year backlog of household projects, technology tinkering, traveling and afternoon naps.
+He reports that he is making good progress, but still has a long way to go before getting caught up.